1. Discover project structure

 Clean build artifacts before rebuilding:

-flowdeck clean --workspace MyApp.xcworkspace --scheme MyApp
+flowdeck clean -w MyApp.xcworkspace -s MyApp

-# Build your app with a JSON config
+# Build with a config file

-flowdeck build --config ios.json
+flowdeck build --config .flowdeck/ci-config.json

-See Advanced Build Settings for the complete configuration file reference.
+See Configuration File for the complete reference.

 Performance Optimization